javascript-tutorial/fa.javascript.info/README.md

 This repository hosts the translation of <https://javascript.info> in Persian (Farsi).

 **That's how you can contribute:**

 - See the [Persian (Farsi) Translate Progress](https://github.com/javascript-tutorial/fa.javascript.info/issues/1) issue.
 - Choose an unchecked article you'd like to translate.
 - Add a comment with the article title to the issue, e.g. `An Introduction to JavaScript`.
     - Our bot will mark it in the issue, for everyone to know that you're translating it.
-    - The comment should only contain the title.
+    - Your comment should contain only the title.
 - Fork the repository, translate and send a PR when done.
     - PR title should match article title, the bot will write it's number into the issue.

-If you're a maintainer, you can just translate and push, but please check articles as translated in the [issue](https://github.com/javascript-tutorial/fa.javascript.info/issues/1), for others to see that.

-If you're just a newcomer, without write access to the repo, please kindly allow maintainers to review and merge your translation.
+Please kindly allow maintainers to review and merge or request changes in your translation.

-If something's unclear, feel free to ask, make an issue [here](https://github.com/javascript-tutorial/fa.javascript.info/issues/new) or in the [English repo](https://github.com/javascript-tutorial/en.javascript.info/issues/new).
+If maintainers do not respond, or if you'd like to become a maintainer, write us at the [main repo](https://github.com/javascript-tutorial/en.javascript.info/issues/new).

 **Let others know what you're translating, in message boards or chats in your language.
 Invite them to join!**

 🎉 Thank you!

 Your name and the contribution size will appear in the "About project" page when the translation gets published.

-If you'd like to join as a maintainer, write us at <https://github.com/javascript-tutorial/en.javascript.info/issues/new>.

 P.S.
 The full list of languages can be found at <https://javascript.info/translate>.